isaacmeira/Instagram-hashtag-seeker/README.md

 This project is a instagram feed copy that consumes an api to show data according to a determined hashtag.

+The api has a limitation on the number of requests, in this case, it is running every 30 minutes and not in real time.

+The profile that posts the photo must be public to have the images reflected in the app.

 this project is hosted here : http://photoseeker-site.s3-website-sa-east-1.amazonaws.com/

 # To Run